 Is it Time for Me to Get a Therapist?

 If you are like a lot of people around… you’re exhausted.
 The energy it takes to juggle all of life’s expectations can weigh on anyone going through the responsibilities of work, family, and self.
-In a world where everyone seems to be emotionally struggling, how do you know when it’s time FOR YOU to do something to make a change.
-In this world where most people are expected to pick themselves up on their own, it can be hard to identify when FOR YOU is it time to ask for help?
-This article is to help you clarify WHEN it’s time.
+In a world where everyone seems to be emotionally struggling, how do you know when it’s time FOR YOU to do something to make a change?

 Some people seek therapy because they’ve been feeling depressed, anxious, or angry for a long time.
 Others may want help because a chronic illness is interfering with their physical AND emotional well-being.
 Still others may have short-term problems they need help with, such as navigating through a divorce, facing an empty nest, feeling overwhelmed by a new job or grieving a family member’s death.
 Signs that you could benefit from therapy include: